-What kind of remuneration plan are you going to offer and how much are you ready to pay for it?
+What kind of remuneration plan are you going to offer, and how much are you ready to pay for it?
 These are the main questions you need to be answering to guarantee a stable, durable, and remunerative campaign.

-The commission plan needs to have an incentive high enough for the affiliate to want to advertise your projects over someone else’s and affordable for you to fit your budget and be cost-effective.
+Moreover, the commission plan needs to have an incentive high enough for the affiliate to want to advertise your projects over someone else’s and affordable for you to fit your budget and be cost-effective.

 So how should you calculate the Affiliate Commission Rates Plans?